QingTian1927/SearTxT-and-Texter/README.md

 **Note:** Some anti-virus programs (e.g. BitDefender) may falsely flag the newly-produced `.exe` as a virus and then remove it.
 To avoid this, you can either add the source directory as an exception, or completely disable the anti-virus program (not recommended)

 ## Known Issues
-### Repeated arguments
+### Repeating arguments
-When there are several repeated arguments, commands that accept multiple arguments (e.g. `/ls`) will only use the latest parameter in the series:
+When there are several parameters for an argument, commands that accept multiple arguments (e.g. `/ls`) will only use the latest parameter in the series:
 ```
 [SearTxT ~example]$ /ls 2 3 -s -a
 file1.txt  file2.txt  file3.txt